Suyooo/sifas-mapdb/README.md

 - 1: on hit (WONDERFUL, GREAT or NICE)
 - 2: on miss (BAD or MISS)
 - 3: always (no matter what timing)
+- 4: on hit (WONDERFUL, GREAT or NICE) with Vo type
+- 5: on hit (WONDERFUL, GREAT or NICE) with Sp type
+- 7: on hit (WONDERFUL, GREAT or NICE) with Sk type

 # Appeal Chances
 `mission_type`: Mission type, see below